JanessaTech/BestDex/interviews/[3] How to design a system which can efficiently and accurately index and store data in chain(transactions and events).md

         - Collect logs for analysis.
 Collect ctritical metrics
         - Set up warning system.
 Send alarms or email when the ctritical metrics exceed the threshold, and perform or manual intervention after that

 **[Interviewer]** Great!.
-You described the overall proccess of the data indexer which includes 6 modules and 4 requirements (accuracy, efficiency, scalability and availability) are met.
+You described the overall proccess of the data indexer which includes 5 modules and 4 requirements (accuracy, efficiency, scalability and availability) are met.
 Let's focus on the proccess of reorganization which is the key of the data indexer.
 Can you describe how do you detect the reorganzation?

+**[Me]** In the chain events monitoring module, when a new block arrives, it checks:
+1. If the height of the new block in the chain mapping exists.
+If yes, the reorganization happened
-**[Me]** We've already had a local chain which is maintained by a dedicated service I just mentioned.
-When the data indexer receives a new block whose parent hash is not equal to the hash of the latest block in the local, a reorganization happened.
+2. If the parentHash of the new block is equal to the hash of the latest block in the confirmed chain, If not, the reorganization happened

+**[Interviewer]** OK.
+You mentioned check points which saved the two new data structures.
+What if the data indexer crushes and restores it from the check point to be block N, the new block it receives it N + 5, 4 blocks are missing, how do you deal with it?
+**[Me]**  Everytime we save the check point, the ***expected_height*** should be saved at the same time, this variable is the block number the data indexer expects to receive after the recovery.
+There are 3 cases we need to deal with:
+- The new block number === expected_height: process the new block as usual
+- The new block number < expected_height: ignore the new block
+- The new block number > expected_height: sychronize the missing blocks using the RPC inteface like eth_getBlockByNumber before processing the new block

 **[Interviewer]** When you detected that the reorganization happened, what will you do?